Click to listen to this article

 Surely you have seen it—the recent video footage of a doctor being forcibly removed from a United Airlines flight, bloodied and hysterical, has been viewed millions of times the world over.
 The disturbing images have dominated international news headlines, overshadowing U.S. Secretary of State Rex Tillerson’s visit to Moscow, the dropping of the world’s most powerful non-nuclear bomb on Afghani militants and heightened tensions on the Korean Peninsula.
-The uproar over the video is a testament to the power of public relations; despite a potential reshuffling in the global political arena, the public’s concern has been on how poorly a billion-dollar airline company handled one of its paying customers.
+The uproar over the video is a testament to the power of both large and small business P.R; despite a potential reshuffling in the global political arena, the public’s concern has been on how poorly a billion-dollar airline company handled one of its paying customers.

 The United Airlines public relations fiasco should serve as an important lesson to small business owners—dissatisfied customers make a lot of noise, and public opinion is very important.
 United Airlines stock fell 3% as the videos were circulated through social media networks, and CEO Oscar Muñoz’s reputation has been damaged in the process, with people calling for his resignation.

 How to Survive a Small Business P.R.
 Crisis